-To answer this question, we conducted further EDA to investigate other interesting relationships in the data between the factor variables and ratings.
+To answer this question, we conducted further EDA of the data to see if any other interesting relationships in the data between the factor variables and ratings.
 These included graphics and summary statistics of the factor variables sex and semester to determine if there was an association between them and ratings.

-These were also investigated when grouping by rubric category to see if the results aligned with the model selected for Research Question 3.
+These relationships were also investigated when grouping by rubric category to see if the results aligned with the model selected for Research Question 3 as well as how they generally related to Gen Ed courses.